-Students must demonstrate the capacity to succeed in college courses in order to enroll in any undergraduate program.
+Students must demonstrate the capacity to succeed in college courses in order to enroll in any program.
 Students may demonstrate that capacity in one of the following ways:

-- Score at least a 425 on the College Board SAT Reading Test and the SAT Writing and Language Test and score at least a 2 on the SAT Essay Test. - Score at least an 18 on the English Language Arts portion of the ACT. - Score at least a 500 on the paper-based TOEFL or 61 on the Internet-based TOEFL. - Provide transcripts showing transfer credits of college level courses equivalent to a PIU Freshman English course (ENGL 101 or 102). - Score at least a 500 on the PIU Placement Test. - □ Copy of a valid ID or birth certificate - □ Copy of the immunization card (must include a valid documentation of tuberculin skin test results conducted within 6 months prior to the beginning of classes) - □ Confirmation of the attainment of junior or senior level (or equivalent) in high school (verification from a counselor or school administrator) - □ Official endorsement from the student's high school indicating that the student is capable of enrolling in and completing a college level course. - □ List of courses in which the student plans to enroll - □ Signed letter from the student's parents or legal guardians that: - grants permission to enroll in the courses - guarantees responsibility for regular attendance and payment of tuition and fees - acknowledges the student's responsibility to adhere to all PIU academic and student life expectations on campus as presented in the PIU Catalog or the Student Handbook. - designates a waiver of FERPA requirements
+- Score at least a 425 on the College Board SAT Reading Test and the SAT Writing and Language Test and score at least a 2 on the SAT Essay Test. - Score at least an 18 on the English Language Arts portion of the ACT. - Score at least a 500 on the paper-based TOEFL or 61 on the Internet-based TOEFL.

+- Provide transcripts showing transfer credits of college level courses equivalent to a PIU Freshman English course (ENGL 101 or 102). - Score at least a 500 on the PIU Placement Test.

+- grants permission to enroll in the courses - guarantees responsibility for regular attendance and payment of tuition and fees - acknowledges the student's responsibility to adhere to all PIU academic and student life expectations on campus as presented in the PIU Catalog or the Student Handbook. - designates a waiver of FERPA requirements